It all started with a corn field and an idea.

 1955

 The Brentwood Recreation Club holds a variety show and annual fundraiser at Brentwood school for playground equipment.
-The Briar Patchers are shown here, and Cactus Pryor headlines the show.
+The Briar Patchers perform (right), and Cactus Pryor headlines the show.

 “Brentwood was named the superior playground for 1955 and was awarded a plaque by Mayor Tom Miller at the annual Play Day program in Zilker Park.” ~Austin American Statesman